0x73dev/0x73dev/README.md

 Welcome to my personal repository!
 I'm new to GitHub and currently learning to code.
 I'm passionate about computer science and eager to improve my skills.

 ## About Me
-- **Interests**: Computer Science, Coding, Learning new technologies
+- **Interests**: Computer Science, Coding, Artificial Intelligence, Learning new technologies
 - **Goals**: To become proficient in coding and contribute to open-source projects

 ## Projects